 Oak class will have their sports afternoon on a Wednesday.
 Swimming will take place on a Tuesday morning (starting in the Autumn term for 8 weeks and then continue in the Summer term.)
 We like to take advantage of the weather so please make sure your child is properly kitted out with trainers or good pumps (one pair for indoor activities as well as a pair suitable for going outside) and a warm top and that this is available throughout the week.

-Miss Noblet teaches Oak Class.
-On a Monday morning the children will take part in Spanish lessons taught by Anjellica.
+Mr Higgs teaches Oak Class.
+On a Monday morning the children will take part in Spanish lessons taught by Mandy.
 PE sessions will be taught by Julie Dean and a range of trained sports coaches.

 Year 5 will continue to be taught violin by Bev Beynon from Shropshire Music Service every Friday afternoon.